alexandraleah/solar-calc/README.md

 ##BUILT WITH
 (include links to each of these)

-- Webpack: I chose Wepback because it allows 1. for the use of modules on the front-end 2. installing third party modules via NPM (fix this explanation)
+- Webpack: I chose Wepback because it allows 1. for the use of modules on the front-end 2. installing third party modules via NPM (fix this explanation).
+I also use webpack's dev server for ease of development
 - Babel
 - Mapbox: I chose Mapbox because it has 1.
 Clear documentation 2.
 Ability to draw a polygon and allow the user to search along with clear documentation and example on how to implement these features 3.
 I prefered Mapbox's user interface for drawing polygon's over Google Maps.
 - Turf: Turf is a javascript library that provides geospatial analysis.
 I chose it because it was included in the Mapbox example.
 I only use (and installed) the area module to calculat area.